 New mom Nina has a healthy baby boy, a loving husband…and is struggling with terrifying nightmares and anxiety attacks.
 Her therapist, Bonnie, is trying to help her discover how she can be a better mother to her infant son.
 In the meantime, Bonnie’s estranged daughter, Mary, arrives home with some life-changing news.
 When Nina and Mary become friends, Bonnie’s professional and personal lives get a lot more complicated.

 I started The Worst Mother in the World when I was in grad school, although I didn’t realize it at the time.

 This was the first full-length play I wrote after grad school, and it came fairly quickly.
 Motherhood and pregnancy are fascinating to me on a physical and psychological level.
-While I have no plans to have children of my own, I find that – much like many things I write about – I am drawn to things that scare me.
+While I have no plans to have children of my own, I find that–like much of what I write about–I am drawn to things that scare me.
 Women so often face harsh consequences for behaving in ways counter to what is expected by society, and this play is meant to illustrate that.
-I was committed to having only female characters; I wanted to write a uniquely female perspective, something that is underrepresented on our stages.
+I was committed to having only female characters; I wanted to write a uniquely female perspective, something that is under-represented on our stages.